UI/UX Design

 Wireframes and Interaction Design

-At this stage, we had a good sense of the direction we wanted to go with the designs, but we were still looking for more detail than we could get using sketches alone.
-To improve the fidelity of the designs, I created a series of wireframe layouts and added wireflows to describe how users would interact with the application.
+At this stage, we had a good sense of the direction we wanted to go with the designs, but we were still looking for a bit more detail than we could get using sketches alone.
+To step up the fidelity of the designs, I created a series of wireframe layouts, and added wireflows to better describe how users would interact with the application.

 Wireframe Layouts